Engee documentation

 42.0

-Speaking about the essence of this form of representation of missing data, we can conclude that these are concrete values of the floating-point data type that have the ability to propagate in computations.
-Often such values appear as a result of undefined operations:
+Speaking about the essence of this form of representation of missing data, we can conclude that these are specific values of the floating-point data type that can be distributed in calculations.
+Such values often appear as a result of undefined operations.:

 In [ ]: